-For many years I thought that the Robin Hood Syndrome (taking from the rich to give to the poor) was a no- brainer.
-It wouldn’t make sense to steal from the poor to give to the rich, would it?
-The wealthy have the resources and the money, so who would waste their time robbing people who have little to give to the rich who have more than they need?
+For many years I thought that the Robin Hood Syndrome (taking from the rich to give to the poor) was a no brainer, so why make such a big deal about it?
+Why would any one want to steal from the poor and give to the rich?
+The wealthy have the resources and the money so who would waste their time robbing people who don’t have anything?
 Seems logical, right?
-Boy, was I naïve!
-It seems that the practice of the rich taking from the poor has been the norm worldwide, throughout history, cutting across most cultures, governments, and religions.
-Robin Hood’s crime of taking from the rich was actually compounded because he came from the aristocracy, was actually championing poor people, and was breaking the good old boy tradition of getting all you can get.
+Boy was I naïve!
+It seems that the practice of the rich taking from the poor has been the norm worldwide, throughout history, crossing through most cultures, governments, and religions.
+Robin Hood’s crime of taking from the rich was actually compounded because he came from the aristocracy and was breaking the good old boy tradition of getting all you can get.
 If people have nothing to take, put them in debt or bondage.
-That was the way then, and too often it’s still that way now!
+That was the way then, and it’s still the way!

-Meanwhile Prince John, I mean Donald Trump and the republicans, are reluctant to raise taxes on the rich, but have chosen to eliminate programs that help our poor, our school children, and the disabled.
-I once watched a program titled, “Untold Wealth: The Rise of the Super Rich”.
-It was striking to learn that the Super Rich are becoming wealthy faster than ever before.
+Meanwhile Prince John, I mean John Boehner and the republicans, are reluctant to raise taxes on the rich, but have chosen to eliminate programs that help our poor, our school children, and the disabled.
+I recently watched a documentary titled, “Untold Wealth: The Rise of the Super Rich”.
+It was striking to learn that the Super Rich are like their own species – more people are becoming wealthy faster than ever before.
 In 1985 there were 13 billionaires in the US, and today there are over 1,000 billionaires.
-Over 49,000 US households are worth between $50 million and $500 million; 125,000 households have a net worth between $25 million to $50 million.
-The top 400 taxpayers in the US have an average income exceeding $214 million.
-The breadth and depth of the staggering number of super-rich households has no precedent in the history of the United States.
-There has never been such an explosion of wealth, extravagance and conspicuous consumption against a back drop of unemployment homelessness and program cuts for the working class and the poor.
+Over 49,000 US households are worth between $50 million and $500 million; 125,000 households have a net worth exceeding $25 million to $50 million.
+The top 400 taxpayers in the US have an average income of $214 million.
+The breadth and depth of the staggering number of rich households has no precedent in the history of the United States.
+There has never been such an explosion of wealth, extravagance and conspicuous consumption against a back drop of unemployment and program cuts for the working class and the poor.